Are you scared of spiders? Do you have arachnophobia? Ever wondered what spiders represent spiritually? Then this article is for you!

 -Do I control my life, or do I feel trapped in a web of words/ lies?

 -Where do I avoid confrontation?
 Where do I let small things stop me?
 Do I feel bullied?
-Is 2016 the time to take back my power?

 -Am I willing to receive my good from the Universe?
 Do I trust that, if I turn up well-prepared, Spirit will send me what I need (through the Law of Attraction)?